nithinsivaku/Web-Crawler/README.md

 ## Instructions to reproduce the result
 - ``` git clone https://github.com/nithinsivakumar/Web-Crawler```
 -  cd to the directory where crawler.py is located
-## Requirements - Python3

-  - If you use python2, upgrade to python3 or install python3 and
-    execute all the python commands by python3 instead of python.

-  - I have python3 as a default python interpreter in my system, so I use
-    ``` python crawler.py ```
-  - Once python3 is installed, you should be using python3/pip3 instead of python/pip when executing commands

 ## Dependencies